drekka/Alchemic/WhatIsDI.md

 [rc changeChannelTo:5 onTV:tv];
 ```

-By adding dependencies as arguments to methods, we can pass any *TV* to the remote and it will change channels on it.
-It can also make your interface clearer because the selector clearly shows what the method needs.
-Another bonus is that when testing, passing dependencies via method arguments makes it easy to pass dummy *TV* objects.
+By adding dependencies as arguments, we can pass any *TV* to the remote and it will change it's channels.
+Using method arguments can also make your interface clearer because the selector clearly shows what the method needs.

 But using arguments to pass dependencies can also be a problem as well.
-As the code grows and more dependencies are needed, the interfaces start to become quite large.
-Full of dependencies being passed around.
-It can also end up having to pass objects around that are not directly used by the classes doing the passing.
+As the code grows and more dependencies are needed, the interfaces start to become quite large with lots of arguments.
+It can quickly get to the point where both classes and methods are passing objects they don't use themselves, just to get the dependencies to where they are needed.

 *Couch.m*